-As required for all qualifying and effective cash flow hedges, the change in fair value of the interest rate swap contracts is recorded in other comprehensive income (OCI).
-During the three months ended March 31, 2024, we recorded a pre-tax unrealized gain of \$5.8 million in OCI.
-During the three months ended March 31, 2024, our hedged forecasted transactions were determined to be probable of occurring.
+As required for all qualifying and effective cash flow hedges, the change in fair value of the interest rate swap contracts is recorded in other comprehensive (loss) income (OCI).
+During the three months ended March 31, 2025 and 2024, we recorded a pre-tax unrealized (loss) gain of (\$9.3) million and \$5.8 million, respectively, in OCI.
+During the three months ended March 31, 2025 and 2024, our hedged forecasted transactions were determined to be probable of occurring.

-No amounts were reclassified from accumulated other comprehensive income (AOCI) to earnings resulting from the discontinuance of cash flow hedges due to forecasted cash flows that were no longer probable of occurring for the three months ended March 31, 2024.
-Over the next twelve months, we anticipate that no unrealized gains on derivative instruments in AOCI will be reclassified to earnings.
+No amounts were reclassified from accumulated other comprehensive income (AOCI) to earnings resulting from the discontinuance of cash flow hedges due to forecasted cash flows that were no longer probable of occurring for the three months ended March 31, 2025 or 2024.
+Over the next twelve months, we do not anticipate that any unrealized gains on derivative instruments in AOCI will be reclassified to earnings.

-The fair value of the interest rate swap contracts is determined using market standard valuation methodologies using mid-market inputs that are observable in the market or that can be derived principally from or corroborated by observable market data (Level 2 in the fair value hierarchy) available to us as of March 31, 2024.
+The fair value of the interest rate swap contracts is determined using market standard valuation methodologies using mid-market inputs that are observable in the market or that can be derived principally from or corroborated by observable market data (Level 2 in the fair value hierarchy) available to us as of March 31, 2025.
 The pricing models may utilize, among other things, relevant forward and spot rates.
 Analysis of the swap valuation is performed, which includes both quantitative and qualitative analyses.
 Examples of procedures performed include, but are not limited to, obtaining third party valuations, reviewing internal calculations for reasonableness and review of changes in the market value of the derivative by accountants.

 Credit risk arises from the potential failure of the counterparty to perform according to the terms of the swap contracts.
 Our exposure to credit risk at any point in time is represented by the fair value of the swap contracts when reported as an asset.
 Neither we nor our counterparty require collateral to support our swap contracts.
-As of March 31, 2024, the counterparties to our swap contracts were each rated investment grade by Standard and Poor's, Moody's, and Fitch Ratings.
-A credit valuation analysis was performed for our positions to measure the risk that the counterparty to each transaction will be unable to perform under the contractual terms (nonperformance risk) and the risk was determined to be immaterial as of March 31, 2024.
+As of March 31, 2025, the counterparties to our swap contracts were each rated investment grade by Standard and Poor's, Moody's, and Fitch Ratings.
+A credit valuation analysis was performed for our positions to measure the risk that the counterparty to each transaction will be unable to perform under the contractual terms (nonperformance risk) and the risk was determined to be immaterial as of March 31, 2025.

 Our swap contracts contain certain termination event clauses, including termination events related to specified changes in our ownership.
 If any such event occurs, our counterparty could choose to terminate the relevant swap contract with payment due based on the fair value of the underlying derivative.
-As of March 31, 2024, no such termination events have occurred.
+As of March 31, 2025, no such termination events have occurred.

 We fund certain deferred compensation obligations to meet funding obligations to employee participants.
 The assets are held in a trust and are subject to the claims of ACG's general creditors under federal and state laws in the event of insolvency.
 The assets held in the trust are valued using inputs observable in active markets for identical investments.
 The assets are invested in a mutual fund and are included in other assets, net.
 The realized and unrealized holding gains and losses related to this investment are recorded in other income.
-These assets are included as Securities in the following table.
+These assets are included as securities in the table below.

-We have received corporate securities from certain airlines as part of a bankruptcy settlement and as part of a restructuring agreement.
-The corporate securities are valued using inputs observable in active markets for identical securities and are included in other assets, net.
-The realized and unrealized holding gains and losses related to these investments are recorded in other income.
+From time to time we have received corporate securities from airlines as part of a bankruptcy settlement or a restructuring agreement.
+The corporate securities are valued using quoted prices in active markets for identical securities and are included in other assets, net.